MavricMC/CC-BlackjackMP/README.md

 To install the mirror client on the player computers do `pastebin run vzuUKwJW`

-Go Watch my atm video for how to setup the banking server.
+Go Watch this video [https://youtu.be/jQCn8s4qmc8](url) for how to setup the banking server.